RobertsLab/project-geoduck-oa/protocols/Mettler_T5_Titrator_vPW.md

 2. Check the date of the pH buffers in the conical tubes.
 Discard the buffers and replace them if they are more than 3 days old.
 Place each buffer in cups and place the cups in positions 1 (pH 7.0), 2 (pH 4.0), and 3 (pH 10.0) of the sample changer.
     - _The order of the buffers is critical!_

-3. CAREFULLY open the small gray cap on the pH probe, add KCl if needed; the liquid inside the pH probe should be within or above the frosted glass portion.
+3. Carefully open the small gray cap on the pH probe, add KCl if needed; the liquid inside the pH probe should be within or above the frosted glass portion.

 4. Insert the probe behind the Temperature Sensor and either across from, or in front of the acid line.
 Open the gray cap on the side of pH probe.
 The stirrer stirs clockwise, so in order to get accurate readings, the acid line should not be directly behind the pH probe.